Knowledge Sharing in Manufacturing using Large Language Models: User Evaluation and Model Benchmarking: System

 Our experiment incorporates two distinct types of domain-specific data: factory manuals and shared knowledge from factory workers.
 Factory manuals outline information on machine operation, safety protocols, quality assurance, and more.
 These resources, provided by factory management teams, initialize the knowledge base for each specific factory.
 The materials come in various formats, including PDF, Word, and CSV files.
-To ensure easy access and indexing, we leverage the capabilities of LlamaIndex.

-In addition to the manuals, we integrate valuable practical knowledge from factory workers.
-This information is gathered from the production line, utilizing the five-why process, an iterative technique cited by \cite{serrat2017five}.
+In addition to the factory manuals, we integrate issue analysis reports from factory workers.
+This information is gathered from the production line, utilizing the five-why process, an iterative root-cause analysis technique~\cite{serrat2017five} (right side of Figure~\ref{fig:interface}).
 The five-why technique probes into cause-and-effect relationships underlying specific problems by repeatedly asking "Why?" until the root cause is revealed, typically by the fifth query.
 This process enables us to gather real-world issues encountered on production lines, which may not be covered in the factory manuals.

-Since these documents can be extensive, integrating them directly into the LLM conversation could be challenging.
-To overcome this, we further segment the materials into manageable chunks, each comprising approximately 400 tokens.
-This method effectively incorporates the materials into the LLM prompt without compromising the conversation flow.
-Following the segmentation, each document chunk is processed through LlamaIndex using the OpenAI Embedding API\footnote{https://api.openai.com/v1/embeddings}.
-Utilizing the `text-embedding-ada-002' model, LlamaIndex transforms each chunk into a corresponding embedding vector.
-These resulting vectors are then securely stored, ready for future retrieval and use.
+Upon entering all required information, including one or more ``whys'', the operator presses ``check'', triggering a prompt to the LLM that performs a logical check of the entered information and checks for inconsistencies with previously reported information.
+The operator can revise the entered information and submit it as is.
+Then, the submitted report will be added to a queue for expert operators to check before it is added to the knowledge base.

-\subsubsection{Query Construction}
+\subsection{Query Construction}